New optimization approach helps design lighter carbon fiber composite materials

-Category: Environment Hits: 3Carbon fibers, due to their superior strength and lightness, are popular in aerospace engineering applications.
+Category: Environment Hits: 9Carbon fibers, due to their superior strength and lightness, are popular in aerospace engineering applications.
 While much effort goes into improving the strength of carbon fiber composites, such as fiber-reinforced plastic, only fiber orientation optimization is considered.
 Now researchers have adopted a new design method that optimizes both fiber thickness and orientation, achieving weight reduction in reinforced plastic and opening doors to lighter aircrafts and automobiles.

 Read more https://www.sciencedaily.com/releases/2021/05/210524183116.htm